Central limit theorem for the Allen-Cahn equation with supercritical random initial conditions: Outline of the proof

 Let us now briefly explain the mechanism behind the non-triviality of the variance and the correlations.
 Both properties stem from the fact that the non-linear part of the dynamics, though vanishing at large times, is still relevant for times $t = O(1)$.
 Since the non-linearity affects what happens at those short times, it has a lasting effect on the large scale limit.
 Hence a simplified picture of the problem would be to brutally approximate the discretized dynamics by the following.
 Since $u(0,\cdot)$ is smooth and correlated on length-scales of order $O(1)$, we may assume that for times of order $O(1)$ that are not too large, the diffusion has not had time to act yet, and thus the dynamics is dominated by the non-linear part.
 Thus, in this time layer, we may approximate the dynamics by an ODE flow at each point in space, namely

 This flow is explicit and we have

 If one now pretends that after this time layer, the approximation of the dynamics by the heat equation is exact, we get that at time $T \gg 1$,

 for which it is clear that both non-triviality of the variance and creation of noise hold.
 Indeed $\Phi_\lambda$ is a non-linear function and genuinely depends on $\lambda$.
-Thus, having in mind the standard CLT for sums of i.i.d. random variables, the joint convergence of $p_{T} * u_\eps(0,\cdot)(x)$ with $u_\eps(T,x)$ to a Gaussian vector with non-trivial correlations is reminiscent to that of
+Thus, having in mind the standard Central Limit Theorem for sums of i.i.d. random variables, the joint convergence of $p_{T} * u_\eps(0,\cdot)(x)$ with $u_\eps(T,x)$ to a Gaussian vector with non-trivial correlations is reminiscent to that of

 Of course, this picture is formal, but still it captures the main mechanism behind these two properties.
 Let us also mention that for the critical case, the scaling invariance of the equation prevents such a time layer to appear, at least not to leading order in the weak-coupling.
 In that case, the non-linearity and the diffusion really are interacting.
 The diffusion part creates Gaussianity, to leading order in the weak coupling right away, but cannot erase the effect of the non-linearity on the size of the solution.
-We will further comment on the critical case in subsection \ref{subsec:non_triv-proof}.
+We will further comment on the critical case in Subsection \ref{subsec:non_triv-proof}.

 Unfortunately, the proofs we found for these two properties are not based on this intuition, but rather on more technical arguments.
-A caveat is that the creation of noise is only rigorously derived for small enough $\lambda$ even though we expect that it should hold for all $\lambda > 0$.
+A caveat is that the creation of noise is only rigorously derived for small enough $\lambda$ even though from the above we expect that it should hold for all $\lambda > 0$.
 Namely, we show that for $\lambda$ small enough, the projection on the third Wiener chaos of the solution does not vanish in the limit.
 Let us note that the method we use may be adapted to prove that for any $k \geq 1$, the projection on the $2k+1$ chaos is non-vanishing in the limit, provided $\lambda$ is small enough (depending on $k$).
 In this small-coupling regime, this thus shows a really ``truly chaotic'' nature of the limit.